scarlettscoville/week1-lawgroupproject/README.md

   **Dakodah**

   - Collaborated with team to design website structure for all pages
-  - Collaborated with team to build "Who We Are"
+  - Collaborated with team to build "WHO WE ARE"
   - Created "Contact Us" page
   - Collaborated with team to make updates and changes.